Is nearsightedness reversible?

-However, there is a special type of contact lens fitting that can eliminate your need for glasses or contacts during the day, and promising myopia control methods that can slow the progression of nearsightedness in children.
+However, a special type of contact lens fitting called orthokeratology can temporarily eliminate your need for glasses or contacts during the day, and promising new myopia control methods can slow the progression of nearsightedness in children.

 Nearsightedness (myopia) is a refractive error of the eye.
 In the case of myopia, the eyeball grows too long from front to back, causing light that enters the eye to focus at a point in front of the retina instead of directly on the light-sensitive retinal surface.
 The result is distance vision that appears blurry.